-The classic: Slack
+The Classic: Slack

-Our very own glossary classifies asynchronous communication as follows:
+Our very own glossary classifies asynchronous communication:

-Making it's comeback: E-Mail
+Making its comeback: E-Mail

-- E-Mails are usually longform and carefully written
+- E-Mails are usually long-form and carefully written

-The home-made: Twist & Threads
+The Home-Made: Twist & Threads

 - Thread-like build structure like e-mails